mattermost-community/mattermost-plugin-msteams-meetings/docs/end-user-guide/using-the-plugin.md

 ## Disconnecting an MS Teams account from Mattermost

 Use the `/mstmeetings disconnect` slash command to disconnect an MS Teams account from Mattermost.

-To connect another account to Mattermost, follow the configuration instructions again.
-If you are disconnecting in order to refresh the token, then use `/mstmeetings connect` to reconnect.